Andres Ilves: Media experience

 Following the attacks on the World Trade Center and the Pentagon on 11 September 2001, Ilves returned to his previous specialty of Afghanistan, becoming the first director of the newly established Radio Free Afghanistan, based in Prague, Czech Republic.
 In 2003, he was appointed by the US Broadcasting Board of Governors to oversee US international broadcasting to Iran as well, as the first director of Radio Farda.

 In November 2004, Ilves was appointed Head of the BBC World Service's output in the Persian, Pashto, Dari, and Tajik languages.
 He also played an integral role in setting up the new BBC Persian-language television channel, which launched in January 2009.

 Miscellaneous

-Ilves is a passionate linguist, speaking numerous languages besides his native Estonian and English, including Dutch, Esperanto, French, German, Pashto, Persian, and Portuguese.
+Ilves is a passionate linguist, speaking numerous languages besides his native Estonian and English, including Dutch, Esperanto, French, German, Swahili, Zulu, Pashto, Persian, and Portuguese.
 He has been studying isiZulu for several years now, including at the University of London's School of Oriental and African Studies (SOAS).
 Ilves listens primarily to kwaito and hip hop music; his favourite music stations are Johannesburg's youth station YFM and BBC Radio 1Xtra.
 He lives in London but travels frequently to Africa as well as Afghanistan and the surrounding region for work.
 Ilves feels particularly strong ties to the township of Soweto in South Africa.